KirbyPenguins/webdev-lab-notebook/03-css/_css-exercises.md

 div ol li ul li ol li ul li a {
 }
 ```
+The answers will be on the bottom of the specificity.css

 ## <a id="ex04"></a> Exercise 04 - Layout